 Approximately 3 Australians are diagnosed with oral cancer every day and over 600 die from it every year .

-Oral cancer is a condition that very few people are aware of and as a result it is usually not detected until it is too late.
+Oral cancer is a condition that very few people are aware of and as a result it is often not detected until it is too late.

-- It is not generally screened for routinely so discovery is generally in late stages – no screening program in place as for cervical or breast cancer.
+It is not generally screened for routinely so discovery is generally in late stages – there is no screening program in place as for cervical or breast cancer.

-- Three Australians are diagnosed with oral cancer every single day.
+Three Australians are diagnosed with oral cancer every day.

 What are the symptoms of oral cancer?

-A persistent mass, ulcer or blood blister that doesn’t heal, impaired tongue mobility, swollen lymph glands and often there is no obvious pain.
+A persistent mass, ulcer or blood blister that doesn’t heal, impaired tongue mobility, swollen lymph glands.
+There is often no obvious pain.

 The risk factors of oral cancer include:

-To avoid late detection of this deadly disease, you must have regular checkups by a dentist or hygienist who is aware of these symptoms and includes oral cancer in their checkups.
+To help avoid late detection of this disease, you should have regular checkups by a dentist or hygienist who is aware of the symptoms and includes oral cancer in their checkups.